tiffanybonzon/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 We suggest using the command chaining version as long as the image isn't one that has to be modified a lot, it's much easier for people reading the Dockerfile.

 You can reduce the size of docker containers through flattening, that mostly involves creating an image of the container with each of your layer to reduce the space used.
-We won't go into details but a few of the possibilities are mentioned in (that cool post in the forums)[https://forums.docker.com/t/how-to-flatten-an-image-with-127-parents/1600/4].
-Another quick recap about this (here)[https://l10nn.medium.com/flattening-docker-images-bafb849912ff].
+We won't go into details but a few of the possibilities are mentioned in [that cool post in the forums](https://forums.docker.com/t/how-to-flatten-an-image-with-127-parents/1600/4).
+Another quick recap about this [here](https://l10nn.medium.com/flattening-docker-images-bafb849912ff).

 2. A different approach from ours would be to create a base image for both our containers and then 2 images from that common part.
-We would leave most of the installations and common parts in the base image, then `FROM` this base image create our two variants with the differences related to the webapp and the proxy.
+We would leave most of the installations and common parts in the base image, then `FROM` this base image create our two variants with the differences related to the `webapp` and the proxy.

 While this approach seems a bit *overkill* for our needs, it's definitely a good thing in bigger architectures where multiple servers have a lot of common properties, but that mean you have to rebuild every sub-image every time you make a change so be careful !